 Sarong

 You will 100% be able to buy this from the local women and markets.
-African Batik fabric prints are all over the continent and many cultures love to dress in fantastic colors.
+African Batik fabric prints are all over the continent, and many cultures love to dress in fantastic colors.
 Sarongs are great for just about anything.
 You can use them to cover up at the beach, dry off after a shower, or wear them as a cute skirt.
 It’s even common for men to wear them at night when relaxing.

-Keep in mind most Africans dress conservatively so it’s best to have a decent length in the sarong.
-This is something you do not need to pack as it’s easy to find, but if you really want one before you land you can grab one easily online.
+Keep in mind most Africans dress conservatively, so it’s best to have a decent length in the sarong.
+You do not need to pack this as it’s easy to find, but if you want one before you land, you can grab one easily online.

-Shop For Sarongs
+Sarongs

 Hiking Pants

+Lightweight pants made from synthetic material are tremendous to have in your pack.
+It’s what we wear most days when traveling around Africa as they’re comfortable, antibacterial, and protect our legs from mosquitos (malaria).
 We recommend neutral-colored pants as they’re great at hiding dirt and can match most shirt colors.
 What’s great is they’re useful beyond Africa as they are a travel staple, and we pack a pair everywhere we travel.

 Loose Pants